 Silencing, ignoring or minimising women’s voices is an aspect of sexism and gender inequality.
 Rigid gender roles and stereotypes equate masculinity with leadership, dominance and authority.
 Men are socialised to be decision-makers and voices of authority, while women are socialised to be submissive listeners and collaborators.
-Experts in male prevention of violence against women propose that ‘listening to women, systematically instituted, is an alternative to using power and control tactics to silence them.
+Experts in male prevention of violence against women propose that ‘listening to women…is an alternative to using power and control tactics to silence them.
 Listening is thus a path toward justice’.

 Keep supporting and paying attention to women’s voices:

-- Call out when women are interrupted in front of you; don’t stay silent
+- Call it out when women are interrupted in front of you; don’t stay silent.